datahub-project/datahub/docs/authorization/policies.md

 We currently support the following:

+##### Platform-level privileges
-**Platform-level** privileges for DataHub operators to access & manage the administrative functionality of the system.
+These privileges are for DataHub operators to access & manage the administrative functionality of the system.

 | Platform Privileges                           | Description                                                                                                                                                                               |
 |-----------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|